Murder and attempted murder: what are the most serious crimes?

 Attempted murder: punishment and legal consequences

-Attempted murder is considered to be almost as serious as murder itself, because the perpetrator acted with the intention of killing the victim, but his act was not completed – for example, due to the intervention of a third party, successful medical assistance or other circumstances beyond the perpetrator’s control.
+Attempted murder is considered to be almost as serious as murder itself, because the offender acted with the intention of killing the victim, but his act was not completed – for example, due to the intervention of a third party, successful medical assistance or other circumstances beyond the offender’s control.
 The Czech Criminal Code therefore assesses attempted murder very strictly, with criminal penalties essentially identical to those for completed murder.

 Thus, the penalties for attempted murder range from 10 to 18 years’ imprisonment, unless there are aggravating circumstances.
 If circumstances are present that would lead to a more severe penalty for completed murder (for example, extreme brutality or the murder of more than one person), the penalty may again be increased to up to 20 years or an exceptional sentence.